Zigr/gptctl/INTRODUCTION.md

 ```

-## 🚀 Why chatgptctl?
+## 🚀 Why gptctl?

 When ChatGPT exports your data as a massive `conversations.json`, it’s nearly unreadable.
-**chatgptctl** makes it practical — view, filter, and export your conversations cleanly from the terminal.
+**gptctl** makes it practical — view, filter, and export your conversations cleanly from the terminal.

-Whether you want to archive old chats, analyze your prompts, or create markdown summaries — chatgptctl helps you do it with ease.
+Whether you want to archive old chats, analyze your prompts, or create markdown summaries — gptctl helps you do it with ease.

 ---